Consensys/mythxjs/README.md

 await mythx.getDetectedIssues('1111-2222-3333-4444')
 ```

+## Documentation
+For a complete list of functionality available on the library please check our [docs](https://consensys.github.io/mythxjs/classes/_apiservices_clientservice_.clientservice.html)

 ## Contributing

 Please read [CONTRIBUTING.md](https://github.com/ConsenSys/mythxjs/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.